Prithvi30/Github-API-Swift/README.md

 # Github-API-Swift
-Github API Swift using language search
+Github API using Swift with language search